ultimate271/notes/journal/journal.md

 with "well I'm glad, that's good" in her most womenly way.

 I then said something which was great in that moment.
 I said, "women have a tendancy to worry."
-At first this was heard as "I do?" as a question to my father, and I said, "No, not you, wo-men" and I articulated out the word like that to be sure I was understood correctly.
+At first this was heard as "You have a tendance to worry." and my father asked "I do?", and I said, "No, not you, wo-men" and I articulated out the word like that to be sure I was understood correctly.
 At this, something miraculous happened.
 My father laughed.
 He laughed the sort of laugh that I know him for, the laugh that I have heard all through my childhood, through my youth and my teenage years and even the years I hated him.
 He laughed that genuine laugh that I inherited from him.
-And I laugh with him, that inherited laugh, him and I together, and he said "my brother, my brother" and he held out his fist to give me a fist bump and I sat up and returned the bump, and he said "Thank you" "Thank you" as if I had lifted from him something that he only wished he could articulate but needed me to do it for him.
+And I laughed with him, that inherited laugh, him and I together, and he said "my brother, my brother" and he held out his fist to give me a fist bump and I sat up and returned the bump, and he said "Thank you" "Thank you" as if I had lifted from him something that he only wished he could articulate but needed me to do it for him.
 And at this Linda said, "Well, I will try not to be offended" and she took her place in the seat.
 And I added on, "well, we love you for it anyway." and my father agreed with an "amen to that".

 That was a sort of turning point to the whole visit.
 I think it was at this moment, that we had a few fleeting conversations.
 One was about golf, that had